dimeji-github/dimeji-s_portfolio/README.md

 The datasets used in this recommendation algorithm are three: movies, genres, and ratings.

 ### Description
-For this project, before we could start conducting recommender systems, I needed to filter the movies based on it being a comedy.
+For this project, before we could start conducting recommender systems, I needed to prepare the data and filter the movies based on it being animation.
 The movie used in building this recommender system is Antz - an animated comedy movie produced by DreamWorks.

 To create the recommender system, I had to first run PCA to identify the number of components to include when creating correlation matrix.
 The dimensions were reduced to a more reasonable number that still captures the explained variance.